 Get informed to get the best used DSLR deal.

-Going for a used camera is a great option to save money.
+Going for a second hand camera is a great option to save money.

-While buying a used camera lacks the "fresh out the box" feeling, a well-maintained DSLR will still deliver great shots and performance for a fraction of brand new model.
+While buying a used camera lacks the "fresh out the box" feeling, a well-maintained second hand DSLR camera will still deliver great shots and performance for a fraction of brand new model.

 Just like when buying any used item, there are some things you should keep in mind to make sure you're getting the best deal.

 The golden rule for buying is to always get your hands on the camera before you buy.
-If this isn't possible, make sure the description and images are as detailed as can be.
+If this isn't possible, make sure the description and images are as detailed as possible.

 Here at Harrison Cameras, we are always detailed and honest with regards to the condition and performance of our used cameras.

 Even better, they are individually photographed so you can see the condition for yourself.

 Read our Buying A Second Hand DSLR Camera Guide and find out our top tips to get the best deal.